 Wait times: are different for each clinic.

-- When estimated wait times for an initial appointment exceed 12 months for a new patient appointment, we will temporarily stop accepting new referrals for benign vulvar diseases.
-We will inform your office as to the date when we will begin accepting new referrals.
+- When estimated wait times for an initial appointment exceed 12 months in a specific clinic, we will temporarily STOP accepting new referrals for this clinic.
 Please note that alternative health care providers are listed at the bottom of this page.

 INCLUSION AND EXCLUSION CRITERIA FOR CLINICS